tosakakun/TwitCastingAPI/README.md

 ## Usage

-Sample Project is here.
 You have to generate your client id via [the Developer page](https://ssl.twitcasting.tv/developer.php)

 ### Authentication
-Create an instance of TwitCastingAuth with client ID and callback URL scheme.
+Create an instance of TwitCastingAuth with your client ID and callback URL scheme.
 ```Swift
 import SwiftUI
 import TwitCastingAPI